mmpataki/graphjs/README.md

-hgrids | do you want to see horizontal gridlines | (true\|false) ydivs | number of horizontal gridlines you want | any +ve integer xdivs | number of vertical gridlines you want | any +ve integer datasets | the data to be visualised | a JSON array of dataset (refer dataset attributes)
+hgrids | do you want to see horizontal gridlines | (true\|false) ydivs | number of horizontal gridlines you want | any +ve integer xdivs | number of vertical gridlines you want | any +ve integer background | background color of the chart |  any HTML color or rgb color code datasets | the data to be visualised | a JSON array of dataset (refer dataset attributes)

 ### Dataset attributes